310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 Okinawa is completely at war.
 We wanna put an end to it as soon as possible so that we can do our idol activities properly.

-…I’m aware we probably don’t have the power to stop the fighting, but still—
+…I’m aware we prolly don’t have the power to stop the fighting, but still—
 {% endbubble %}

 {% bubble Keito %}